-I received my PhD in Engineering Education from Virginia Tech where my dissertation explored interorganizational collaboration in the first year of a public-private partnership focused on STEM education.
+I earned my PhD in Engineering Education from Virginia Tech where my dissertation explored interorganizational collaboration in the first year of a public-private partnership focused on middle school STEM education.
 This work was conducted within the VT PEERS Project, funded by the National Science Foundation (NSF) through the Innovative Technology Experiences for Students and Teachers (ITEST) program.
+You can download a reflective tool for collaborating across organizations based on this research.
 While at Virginia Tech, I also participated in the NSF-funded project Gatekeepers to Broadening Participation in Engineering, considering factors around engineering college-going.

-My interest in engineering education started at Northeastern University, where I received my BSc in Civil Engineering with an environmental concentration.
-I collaborated with first-year engineering faculty on research and community engagement projects.
+My interest in engineering education was sparked as an undergraduate student at Northeastern University, where I earned my BSc in Civil Engineering with an environmental concentration and collaborated with first-year engineering faculty on research and community engagement projects.
 Through Northeastern’s cooperative education program, I also worked as an estimating engineer at DN Tanks and as a K-12 technology teacher at the Talcott Mountain Science Center and Academy.
 I expanded the training manual for new interns at DN Tanks and was awarded a scholarship for my work there.
 At Talcott, I developed a new class in 3D Design aligned with the Next Generation Science Standards.
 I published about this experience with the National Science Teachers Association and aspects of my approach have been adopted by other technology and makerspace educators.

 I’m always interested in forming new collaborations, so please contact me to connect.